Max Richter: Early life and career

 Richter was born in Hamelin, Lower Saxony, West Germany.
 He grew up in Bedford, England, United Kingdom, and his education was at Bedford Modern School and Mander College of Further Education.

+He had piano lessons and music classes, and at 12 or 13, heard a BBC documentary using the opening to Kraftwerk's Autobahn, which later became the first record he bought.
+It inspired him to research how to build synthesizers, and led on to listening to artists like Tangerine Dream, Klaus Schulze and Vangelis.
+At around the same time, the local milkman introduced him to minimalist music by the likes of Terry Riley, Philip Glass and John Cage.

-He studied composition and piano at the University of Edinburgh, at the Royal Academy of Music, and with Luciano Berio in Florence.
-After finishing his studies, Richter co-founded the contemporary classical ensemble Piano Circus.
+Richter studied composition and piano at the University of Edinburgh and at the Royal Academy of Music, though he had some reservations about the syllabus being focused on a Polish School modernist canon to the detriment of other minimalist works.
+This led him to study with Luciano Berio in Florence which struck him as "opening a door" to "music which was more various".

+Richter became involved in performing minimal and post-minimal music, and co-founded the contemporary classical ensemble Piano Circus.
 He stayed with the group for ten years, commissioning and performing works by minimalist musicians such as Arvo Pärt, Brian Eno, Philip Glass, Julia Wolfe, and Steve Reich.
 The ensemble was signed to Decca/Argo, producing five albums.

 In 1996, Richter collaborated with Future Sound of London on the album Dead Cities, first as a pianist, but ultimately working on several tracks and co-writing the track "Max".
 He worked with the band for two years, also contributing to the albums The Isness and The Peppermint Tree and Seeds of Superconsciousness.
-In 2000, Richter worked with Mercury Prize winner Roni Size on the Reprazent album In the Møde.
-He produced Vashti Bunyan's 2005 album Lookaftering and Kelli Ali's 2008 album Rocking Horse.
+In 2000, Richter worked with Mercury Prize winner Roni Size on the Reprazent album In the Mode.
+Additionally, he produced Vashti Bunyan's 2005 album Lookaftering and Kelli Ali's 2008 album Rocking Horse.

+Richter released his first solo album in 2002, Memoryhouse, to critical praise, and has produced another eight studio albums since.
+In 2015, he released Sleep, which has been described as the “most streamed classical record of all time".

+Alongside his solo work, he has worked on film and television scores, producing over fifty.
+In 2022, Richter and his partner Yulia Mahr founded Studio Richter Mahr, a studio and recording space that supports young artists.